Quantum Science Research Group

 At this time, a variety of technology platforms have demonstrated quantum coherent phenomena.
 Our experimental research efforts focus on two proven systems: spins in semiconductors and trapped atomic ions.
 These efforts, while distinct, share complementary control techniques and are unified by platform-independent theoretical research in support of the group’s broad interests in quantum science.

 Our theoretical research tackles the `big questions' in quantum science.
 Our research program in Quantum Information Theory explores the full spectrum of questions from the foundational, such as `How does complex behaviour emerge from simple quantum systems?' and `Is there a physical reality that explains the strange quantum properties like Bell nonlocality?', to the practical, including `How can we harness the exotic properties of quantum physics to design new technologies like quantum computers?'.

 Primary investigators constituting the Quantum Science Group are:

 - Professor Stephen D. Bartlett (Thy.) – Quantum Information, Quantum Computation, Quantum Foundations

 - Associate Professor Michael J. Biercuk (Expt.) – Trapped Ion Experiment - Quantum Control, Quantum Information, Quantum Sensing and Quantum Simulation

-- Associate Professor Andrew C. Doherty (Thy.) – Quantum Control and Quantum Information
+- Professor Andrew C. Doherty (Thy.) – Quantum Control and Quantum Information

 - Professor David J. Reilly (Expt.) – Semiconductor Nanostructure Experiment - Quantum Information, and Quantum Sensing

 The Quantum Science Group at the University of Sydney is a member of the ARC Centre for Engineered Quantum Systems, EQuS, a multi-institutional, international collaboration focused on the development of engineered quantum systems.